Battling Culture and Society: How to Make Choices Today

 Audio

-Our series is called If I Could Say One Thing To You… This series is on the premise of if we had a cup of coffee together, ate a meal together, or hung out together, or if this was the last message I’d preach (and it could be) what is the One Thing we’d want to tell people?
+Our series is called If I Could Say One Thing To You… This series is on the premise of if we had a cup of coffee together, ate a meal together, or hung out together, or if this were the last message I’d preach (and it could be), what is the One Thing we’d want to tell people?
 Pastor Marty began the series last week with “Live a Life of Love.”
 Something he said struck me.
 He said, “You may be the only Jesus someone sees.”
 Loving people is Pastor Marty’s passion.
 I know it would be the One Thing he would say to you.

-Let’s begin with a familiar story in Scripture called The Rich Young Ruler.
 A certain ruler asked him, “Good teacher, what must I do to INHERIT ETERNAL LIFE?”
 [Luke 18:18 NIV]

-What a great question, but one problem here is eternal life isn’t inherited.
-Eternal life comes through Jesus Christ – believing in him, listening to him, doing what he says, and following him.
-Their culture told them if they were of the House of Israel and followed the Law of Moses they would inherit eternal life.
 The leaders of their culture said Jesus was a blasphemer, a liar, and a lunatic.
 Don’t believe Him.
 Don’t listen to Jesus, and by no means follow Jesus.
 Some, like this certain ruler, said Jesus was a “good teacher,” but our Christ?
 No way!
-Their culture lied to them, rejected and crucified Jesus keeping many from Christ.
+Their culture lied to them, rejected and crucified Jesus, keeping many from Christ.
 What about our culture today?

 Here’s how Jesus responded to this certain ruler and the ruler’s response to Jesus.